john-andeyyy/pwd-checker/README.md

-# React Name Search App
+# PWD Search & Info Portal

 A simple React app that allows users to search names from a Google Sheets database.
 Built with React, Vite, Tailwind CSS, and React Router, this app supports detailed searches using first and last names.